x/x.github.io/_posts/2016-01-02-fast-clojure.markdown

 ---

 It's been a while since I posted.
-In the past year or so, my company has adopted my new favorite language, [Clojure](clojure.org), a lisp that runs ontop of the JVM with full Java interop.
+In the past year or so, my company has adopted my new favorite language, [Clojure](clojure.org), a lisp that runs on top of the JVM with full Java interop.

 Some of the code that we write needs to be quite fast.
 Clojure, out of the box, is pretty snappy, but to really squeeze out the performance, it takes a mix of trial and error testing and some understanding of what's happening under the hood to really get great speed.

 # A simple question